DevnetaLLC/Eastern-Cannabis-LLC/employee-resources/employment-handbook/section1.md

 Since our business is constantly changing, we expressly reserve the right to revise, modify, delete, or add to **any and all** policies, procedures, work rules, or benefits stated in this Handbook or in any other document, except for the policy of
 [At-Will Employment]() as described below. <br />

+No oral statements or representations can in any way alter the provisions of this Handbook.
+Nothing in this Handbook or in any other document, including benefit plan descriptions, creates or is intended to create a promise or representation of continued employment for any employee. <br />

+> [!IMPORTANT]
+> Any changes to your At-Will Employment status must be signed by our [Chief Executive Officer](mailto:kgarow@devneta.org).

+> [!NOTE]
+> If you are uncertain about any policy or procedure, please contact the Management department.

+You are free to resign at any time for any reason with or without notice.
+Similarly, we are free to conclude the employment relationship at any time for any lawful reason, with or without cause, and with or without notice. <br />

+Nothing in this Handbook will limit the right of either party to terminate an at-will employment status.
+No section of this Handbook is meant to be construed, nor should be construed, as establishing anything other than an employment-at-will relationship. <br />

+> [!CAUTION]
+> This Handbook does not limit Management's discretion in making personnel decisions such as reassignment, change of wages and benefits, demotions, ect.
+No person other than
+> the Chief Executive Officer has the authority to enter into an agreement for employment for any specified period of time or to make an agreement for employment
+> other than at-will terms.
+Only the Chief Executive Officer of Eastern Cannabis LLC has the authority to make any such agreement, which is only binding if it is
+> in writing and signed by a member of our Management department.